 Not available on the NHS

-The NHS will not provide cosmetic treatments such as teeth whitening, which you may want to make your teeth more attractive, but are not clinically necessary.
+The NHS will not provide cosmetic treatments, such as tooth whitening, which you may want to make your teeth more attractive.
+Cosmetic treatments are not classed as clinically necessary.

 If you get referred to another dentist